OLED vs LCD: Professional Display Technology Comparison

 Feature OLED LCD

-Thickness Ultra-thin, flexible design possible Thicker due to backlight layers
+Thickness Thin, with flexible design possible Usually thicker because of backlight layers

-Power Efficiency Better with dark themes or video content Better with bright, static content
+Power Efficiency Often better with dark content Often better with bright static content

-Best Applications Premium smartphones, TVs, AR/VR Laptops, monitors, industrial displays
+Best Applications Premium mobile devices, TVs, AR and VR products Laptops, monitors, industrial displays, and cost-sensitive products

 Applications in Consumer and Industrial Electronics